-Zurich, 22 September 2021 – Internet users are afraid that their data may fall into the wrong hands, as a representative study conducted for the Nevis Security Barometer 2021 shows.
-Around 95 percent of those surveyed indicated that they are concerned about the security of their personal data; for 31 percent, their use of mobile devices is the main cause of concern.
+Zurich, 22 September 2021 – Internet users are afraid that their data may fall into the wrong hands, as a representative study conducted for the Nevis Security Barometer shows.
+Around 95 per cent of those surveyed indicated that they are concerned about the security of their personal data; for 31 per cent, their use of mobile devices is the main cause of concern.
 This is because many activities today – from online banking to shopping to finding a date – can be handled simply and conveniently on a smartphone or tablet.
 Some online service providers, however, still neglect security.
-Outdated password procedures are not only a gateway for cybercriminals; laboriously typing in passwords or waiting for an mTAN tries users’ patience and in the worst case can even cause them to abandon their shopping carts or turn to competing providers.
+Outdated password procedures are not only a gateway for cybercriminals; laboriously typing in passwords or waiting for an mTAN tries users’ patience and in the worst case, can even cause them to abandon their shopping carts or turn to compete providers.
 The answer is cloud-based solutions for passwordless authentication that combine multiple benefits.

 1. Passwordless login in seconds

 Today’s passwordless logins work with a smartphone app and use multi-factor authentication to verify access authorisation to the desired account through several independent factors.
 These include biometric methods such as fingerprint or facial recognition as well as context-based recognition via device ID or geolocation.
 Another method, which is already well established, is behaviour-based recognition.
 It analyses aspects such as user-specific typing behaviour or gestures on mobile devices.
 For users, the process is very simple: they enter their user name on the registration page, click on the registration button and receive a push notification on their smartphone.
 Then they can authenticate themselves using the biometric method they have chosen; the access app confirms their identity and logs them in automatically.